atomicpay/woocommerce-plugin/README.md

 AtomicPay for WooCommerce Plugin is now listed in Wordpress Plugin Directory.
 Merchants may install directly from your Wordpress Admin Panel or visit https://wordpress.org/plugins/atomicpay-for-woocommerce or manually install using the instructions below.

 ### Follow us on our developments
-We develop things in lightning speed!
+We develop in lightning speed!
 If you would like to keep up with what we are building or our upcoming cool features, please follow us on AtomicPay Official Channels:
 * [Official Twitter](https://twitter.com/AtomicPay)
 * [Official Facebook](https://www.facebook.com/atomicpay)
 * [Official Instagram](https://instagram.com/atomicpay.io/)